 And Orlando’s queue is filled with buttons, dials, knobs, and switches to play with, adding tactile diversions that help the time pass while waiting to board.

 (Can you name all the Transformers seen in silhouette on the above control panel?
 Transformers superfan @ScottSmitty did: Optimus Prime, Bumblebee, Ironhide, Sideswipe, Jetfire, Ratchet, Mudflap and Skids, Arcee, Chromia, Wheelie, The Fallen, Megatron, Starscream twice, Demolisher, Grindor, Ravage, Rampage, and Frenzy.)

 Compared to the Orlando version, the video below offers the full experience in Hollywood, walking through the queue and riding the attraction.

 Video – Transformers: The Ride 3D full attraction at Universal Studios Hollywood

-As the story goes, Decepticons are once again attacking Earth in search of the life-giving All-Spark and the Autobots, with the aid of government agency N.E.S.T. and new recruits (Universal’s guests), have vowed to stop the evil-doers at any cost.
-Riders board Evac, a Transformer created specifically for the attraction who helps guide guests past menacing foes like Starstream and the infamous Decepticon leader Megatron.
+As the story goes, Decepticons are once again attacking Earth in search of the life-giving All-Spark and the Autobots, with the aid of government agency N.E.S.T. and recruits (Universal’s Guests), have vowed to stop the evil-doers at any cost.
+Riders board Evac, a Transformer created specifically for the attraction that helps guide Guests past menacing foes like Starstream and the infamous Decepticon leader Megatron.
 Of course, good guys Optimus Prime, Bumblebee, and many more freedom fighters are there to help save the day.

 Interviews – Creators of Transformers: The Ride 3D at Universal Studios Hollywood